 Ticket handling for NGI_TR will be done through the NGI_TR helpdesk system after it has been integrated with GGUS.
 The NGI_TR helpdesk system is an RT system and ready for national users.
 Currently EGI tickets are handled temporarily through GGUS and EGEE-SEE Helpdesk.

-There are 3 ways on how the ticket can reach NGI-TR support unit:
+There are 3 ways the ticket can reach NGI-TR support unit:

-Ticket can be created in GGUS and then it will be assigned to NGI_TR (Temporarily through the EGEE-SEE helpdesk).
-After the integration of the NGI_TR helpdesk and GGUS thus will create a new ticket in NGI_TR helpdesk.
+Ticket can be created in GGUS and then assigned to NGI_TR (temporarily through the EGEE-SEE helpdesk).
+After the integration of the NGI_TR helpdesk and GGUS it will be possible to create new tickets directly in NGI_TR helpdesk.
 All changes to the ticket in either of systems will be synchronized.

 A ticket will be submitted to NGI_TR helpdesk e-mail interface at helpdesk@grid.org.tr